 Distributed Antenna System (DAS) in Australia

-Wireless Coverage Solutions is a Sydney, Australia based company in the Distributed Antenna System (DAS) industry and provides In-Building Coverage (IBC) throughout Australia.
-As a company, we are experts in MCF compliant Distributed Antenna System Design, DAS System Installation and Commissioning.
+Wireless Coverage Solutions is a Sydney, Australia-based company in the Distributed Antenna System (DAS) industry that provides in-building coverage (IBC) throughout Australia.
+As a company, we are experts in MCF-compliant Distributed Antenna System Design, DAS System Installation and Commissioning with our in-house team of DAS Designers and Installers.

-A Distributed Antenna System, known as a DAS System, is a dedicated antenna infrastructure distributed throughout a building to improve cellular In-Building Coverage (IBC), i.e. mobile phone reception.
-A Distributed Antenna System is typically only evident to the occupants of the building as the antennas are mounted below the ceiling, which vary in appearance but usually resembles a circular smoke detector in shape and size and radiates the mobile phone signal to the targeted areas indoors.
+A Distributed Antenna System, or DAS System, is a dedicated antenna infrastructure distributed throughout a building (or structure, such as a road/train tunnel) to improve cellular In-Building Coverage (IBC), i.e. mobile phone reception.
+A Distributed Antenna System is typically only evident to the occupants of the building as the visible DAS antennas, which are mounted below the ceiling, vary in appearance but usually resemble a circular smoke detector in shape and size.
+These antennas radiate the mobile phone signal to the targeted areas indoors.

-Distributed Antenna Systems are deployed all around Australia in all sorts of high-traffic buildings and are largely taken for granted.
-Distributed Antenna System sites aim to provide a seamless end to end mobile reception and connectivity across a variety of sites types including road tunnels and bridges, rail tunnels, hotels, hospitals, universities, stadiums, carparks, shopping centres, airports, commercial office space and everything in between.
+Distributed Antenna Systems are deployed all around Australia in high-traffic buildings.
+They are largely taken for granted by most users who don’t spend much time considering where their phone signal comes from.
+Distributed Antenna System sites aim to provide a seamless end-to-end mobile reception and connectivity across a variety of site types, including road tunnels and bridges, rail tunnels, hotels, hospitals, universities, stadiums, carparks, shopping centres, airports, commercial office space and everything in between.

 The Wireless Coverage Solutions team have experience in all of the above indoor environments Australia wide, please don’t hesitate to contact us to discuss your cellular coverage requirements.

-Distributed Antenna System systems can vary in size and strictly speaking, even the smallest system comprising of a few antennas upwards to systems with 500+ antennas are all a type of Distributed Antenna System.
+Distributed antenna system systems can vary in size, and strictly speaking, even the smallest system, comprising a few antennas upwards, and systems with 500+ antennas are all a type of distributed antenna system.
 The size of the system typically dictates the topology and type of Distributed Antenna System deployed and the appropriate RF source to provide connectivity into the various carrier cellular networks.

-Distributed Antenna Systems within Australia are typically multi-operator and shared by the likes of Telstra, Optus and Vodafone based on an MCF document.
-There are some exceptions when systems are small and designed for use with Signal Boosters (Repeaters) for one carrier only.
-But even these smaller DAS systems can be shared by all 3 operators when designed properly from the outset.
+Distributed Antenna Systems within Australia are typically multi-operator and shared by the likes of Telstra, Optus and Vodafone based on an MCF guidelines document.
+Some exceptions exist when systems are small and designed for use with Signal Boosters (Repeaters) for one carrier only.
+But even these smaller DAS systems can be shared by all 3 operators when appropriately designed from the outset.
+When the MCF is involved its critical to design to the latest ratified version of the document to ensure that the Distributed Antenna System is suitable for all known future requirements and that you don’t have any issues getting the mobile operators to connect to the system.

 Why do you need a Distributed Antenna System?

 There are a few key reasons as to why a Distributed Antenna System is becoming a necessity to improve indoor mobile coverage.
-These are largely driven by technology change, rising consumer expectations and the lack of penetration from the outdoors as a result of dense building materials, especially as the use of higher cellular frequencies is becoming prevalent.
+These are largely driven by technological change, rising consumer expectations and the lack of outdoor penetration due to dense building materials, especially as the use of higher cellular frequencies is becoming prevalent.

 Higher spectrum allocations